-This procedure may be used in two different ways.
+This procedure may be used in two different ways for the Attendant Direct feature.

-The first way is to assign a trunk group/call type to a message number, message, and attendant group (using fields 1 - 6, 8).
-ADD EXECUTE must add an ICI message to each trunk group or call type and also adds the attendant direct information.
-An ICI message must be added when using ADD EXECUTE.
+The first way is to assign a trunk group to a ICI message number, message, and attendant group (using fields 1 - 6, 8).
+ADD EXECUTE adds an ICI message to each trunk group and also adds the attendant direct information.
+An ICI message number must be added when using ADD EXECUTE.
 REMOVE EXECUTE removes the ICI assignment and the attendant group assignment.
 An ICI message number of 0 means that this entry is not assigned.